Best speakers 2025: budget to premium models tested by our expert reviewers

 (Image credit: What Hi-Fi?)

-So what's the best option for your money?
-Which pair will suit your system, space and your personal preferences?
 That's where we come in; we've been testing hi-fi speakers of all types and sizes for nearly 50 years at What Hi-Fi?, across the entire price spectrum.
-Every speaker in this guide has been tested in our dedicated listening rooms by our expert reviewers, all of who love listening to music and have extensive knowledge to ascertain the best speakers for your needs, tastes and budget.
-We've put together the best speakers we recommend at each price point below and are confident there's something for everyone here – most of the products listed here are current What Hi-Fi?
+Every speaker in this guide has been tested in our dedicated listening rooms by our expert reviewers, all of who love listening to music and have extensive knowledge to ascertain the best speakers for your needs, space and budget.
+We've put together the best speakers we recommend at each price point in this guide and are confident there's something for everyone here – most of the products listed below are current What Hi-Fi?
 Award winners too, so you know you'll be getting a quality recommendation no matter what.

-The best speakers should deliver great sound quality for the price, fit in your room and suit your system's characteristics.
+The best speakers should deliver great sound quality for the price, fit in your room and match the rest of your system sonically (and visually too).
 They should bring your music to life with clarity, detail and spaciousness, offer engaging dynamics, precise rhythmic ability and even tonal balance, all while upholding the build quality standards expected at their respective price brackets.

 You can read more about our speakers testing process, get our expert tips on how to choose the right speakers for you, or scroll down for our pick of the best speakers for every budget.